JockLawrie/JuliaFromScratch.jl/README.md

    To start your own project, first create a folder where you'll keep your code.
 For example, `C:\\Users\username\code`

-   Open the Julia repl (command line interface...read-evaluate-print-loop) and enter the following:
+   Open the Julia REPL (the command line interface...Read-Evaluate-Print-Loop) and enter the following:

 ```julia
 cd("C:\\Users\\username\\code")  # Navigate to where you keep your code